 Maritime Bus provides passenger and parcel service between New Brunswick, PEI and Nova Scotia, with connections to Quebec and further west in Canada.
 Their website includes information on route maps, schedules and an online ticketing system.

 For local public transportation, major cities and towns provide bus services.
-In Halifax, Metro Transit is the public transportation service.
-Metro Transit has routes running throughout Bedford, Dartmouth, Halifax, Sackville, Timberlea, and Cole Harbour.
+In Halifax, Halifax Transit is the public transportation service.
+Halifax Transit has routes running throughout Bedford, Dartmouth, Halifax, Sackville, Timberlea, and Cole Harbour.

-Metro Transit provides a service for people with disabilities called Access-A-Bus.
-It is for people who do not have the cognitive or physical ability required to use the regular Metro Transit bus service.
+Halifax Transit provides a service for people with disabilities called Access-A-Bus.
+It is for people who do not have the cognitive or physical ability required to use the regular Halifax Transit bus service.

 Information on public transit outside of Halifax can be found on the Community Transit Nova Scotia website.